percona/pmm-doc/docs/pmm-upgrade/index.md

 # About PMM Server upgrade

-!!! caution alert alert-warning "Important"
+!!! caution alert alert-warning "Upgrade PMM Server before Clients"
     - When upgrading PMM, always upgrade the PMM Server before upgrading any PMM Clients.
     - Make sure that the PMM Server version is higher than or equal to the PMM Client version.
 Mismatched versions can lead to configuration issues and failures in Client-Server communication, as the PMM Server may not recognize all parameters in the client configuration.

 Find the detailed information on how to upgrade PMM in the following sections: